homedash/kankun-json/README.md

 A CGI script that provides a simple RESTful JSON API for the Kankun Small K wifi switch.

+## Features

+* Get current status of switch
+* Set switch to on
+* Set switch to off
+* View timings set on the switch via the mobile app

 ## Getting Setup

 1. In the `/www/` directory on your Kankun switch, create a directory called `cgi-bin`, if it doesn't already exist.